AdaCore/gnatcoverage/tools/gnatcov/doctemp/object_coverage.rst

 source (subprogram or package body) and the expansion request (subprogram call or generic instanciation).

-For inlined calls, the |gcc| debug information associates the generated machine code with the inlined source positions, so the related object coverage information is attached there.
+For inlined calls, the :command:`gcc` debug information associates the generated machine code with the inlined source positions, so the related object coverage information is attached there.
 This scheme has all the instances reported at a centralized location and allows use of the full inlined subprogram source structure to organize the results.

 Consider for example the following excerpt of branch coverage report for the Station control code in Explore.